 Translating mining related documents from Finnish to English and vice versa when needed.

-Kangas Service Jam was a service design hackathon where fourty people created one hundred ideas in forty eight hours, or in over one thousand man-hours of work, to improve the new Jyväskylä Kangas smart city area.
-Our team's focus was in helping the elderly to maintain their capability of living independently with the help of ICT technology.
+Kangas Service Jam was a service design hackathon where forty people created one hundred ideas in 48 hours, equal to over one thousand man-hours of work, for improving the new Jyväskylä Kangas smart city area.
+Our team's focus was in helping the elderly to maintain their capability of living independently with the help of ICT.

 A certificate granted by the University of Jyväskylä to highlight my intercultural competence and internationalization skills.
 To acquire this certification, one must